mseyfi/mseyfi.github.io/posts/LLM/FineTune/RLHF.md

 **Math:**

-The TD method provides a one-step estimate of the advantage, known as the TD Error, denoted by $\delta_t$.
+The TD method provides a one-step estimate of the advantage, known as the TD Error, denoted by $\delta_t$:

 $$
 \delta_t=r_{t+1}+γVθ(S_{t+1})−V_\theta(S_t)
 $$

 - $\delta_t$: The **TD Error**, which serves as a one-step advantage estimate for the action taken at step $t$.
 - $r_{t+1}$: The immediate reward received after making the move.
-In chess, this is almost always `0` until the end of the game.
+In chess, this is almost always $0$ until the end of the game.
+In LLMs it could be the output of the RM after each token genration.
 - $\gamma$: The discount factor (e.g., 0.99), which values immediate rewards more than future ones.
 - $V_\theta(S_{t+1})$: The critic's evaluation of the **next state**.
 This is the "new information."
 - $V_\theta(S_t)$: The critic's evaluation of the **current state**.
 This is the "old prediction."